 How Latin American Companies Can Market and Operate in the USA

 The United States has printed trillions of dollars, but the currency is still strong.
-In countries like Colombia, Mexico, Argentina, even Brazil, their currencies are suffering; the same goes for all the Middle Eastern countries’ and some in Europe.
+In countries like Colombia, Mexico, Argentina, and Brazil, their currencies are suffering; the same goes for all the Middle Eastern countries and some in Europe.

 This means that earning or making US dollars or exporting or selling services in the United States and Canada is very valuable to Latin American companies.
 However, there’s a barrier to entry, even with free trade agreements.